camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 In order to avoid possible class loading problems during the script execution it is recommended to set the process engine configuration flag name `enableFetchScriptEngineFromProcessApplication` to true.

+Be aware that the process engine flag `enableFetchScriptEngineFromProcessApplication` is only relevant in a shared engine scenario.

 # Variables Available During Script Execution